Wilfred/wilfred.github.com/_posts/2015-06-18-exploring-rust.markdown

 why more languages aren't like this.

 Generating docs from source code is hard to get right.
-I've worked with documentation tools generate elaborate diagrams from inheritance, without asking whether it's the best way to present your library to a user.
-At the other extreme, some doc tools require you to include elaborately formatted comments that distract from the code itself.
+I've worked with documentation tools that generate elaborate inheritance diagrams, without asking whether it's the best way to explain your library to a user.
+At the other extreme, some doc tools require you to write elaborately formatted comments that distract from the code itself.
 Rustdoc strikes a good balance, using a lightweight markdown syntax.

 Virtually every feature in the standard library includes an example in the docs, which is delightful.
-With one click, you can even compile and run the example in the Rust playground!
+With one click, you can immediately run the example in the [Rust playground](https://play.rust-lang.org/)!

 ## The community